ALEX M. ROBERTS, PH.D. | PSYCHOLOGICAL TESTING & CONSULTATION

 Easy Payment: Direct payment eliminates the hassle of submitting claims or waiting for reimbursements.

-This allows Alex to focus on delivering the best care for you or your child, without interference from insurance protocols.
+This allows me to focus on delivering the best care for you or your child, without interference from insurance protocols.

-• Alex accepts cash, credit/debit, Venmo, Zelle, and HSA/FSA payments.
+• I accept cash, credit/debit, Venmo, Zelle, and HSA/FSA payments.
 Payment is due at the time of service, either in-person (cash) or via a secure payment portal (credit/debit, HSA/FSA).
 For credit/debit or HSA/FSA payments, a card is kept on file for easy processing.
 Payment plans, reduced rates, and pro bono services are considered on an individual basis.

-For contractual work with schools or agencies, Alex provides invoices after services are completed.
+For contractual work with schools or agencies, I provide invoices after services are completed.

 • Yes.
-Alex offers flexible payment options for all clients, most often two or three installments throughout the evaluation process.
+I offer flexible payment options for all clients, most often two or three installments throughout the evaluation process.
 Additional payment plans are considered on a case-by-case basis.
-Please contact Alex if you have additional questions about billing or would benefit from unique or flexible payment plans.
+Please contact me if you have additional questions about billing or would benefit from unique or flexible payment plans.

 Wondering whether testing is right for you or your child?